0marRagab/microwave-oven-project-_-embedded-team/README.md

 # Microwave Oven Controller System Project #
-This project is for *Introduction to Embedded Systems* Course and simulates a **microwave device** using some electrical components like: ( LCD, Keypad, Push Buttons, Buzzer and LEDS ) to simulate its different modes of working like ( cooking, stop, pause, resume, and finish ) using ARM Cortex-M4 processor, Tiva C series EK-TM4C123GH6PM board.
+This project is for *Introduction to Embedded Systems* Course and simulates a **microwave device** using some electrical components like: (LCD, Keypad, Push Buttons, Buzzer and LEDS) to simulate its different modes of working like (cooking, stop, pause, resume and finish) using ARM Cortex-M4 processor, Tiva C series EK-TM4C123GH6PM board.

 ## Language used ##
 Embedded C